Ryu (Street Fighter): Designs

-Director Hideaki Itsuno remembers he was not allowed to work on Ryu because of his inexperience in making games.
-As a result, Itsuno worked on creating new characters for the series which could rival Ryu and Ken.
-In order to update Ryu's image while staying true to his character, Capcom created his alternative alterego Evil Ryu.
+To update Ryu's image while staying true to his character, Capcom created his alternative alter ego Evil Ryu.
 However, it was not until Street Fighter IV that the staff decided to give him a more unique design though the designer was worried if he exaggerated too much with his look.
-In retrospective, Capcom felt the Evil Ryu was a success among players.
+In retrospect, Capcom felt that Evil Ryu was a success among players.
+While Bison was introduced as the series' main nemesis, the inclusion of Akuma added more conflict to Ryu's story, allowing him to develop Evil Ryu.